Some people are indeed born smarter than others — it's genetics.

 As it turns out, "David F. Clark" outdid "David Clark," while "David F.P.R.
 Clark" received the most raving reviews.

 Showing off your vocabulary has long been a go-to tactic for looking smart.

-But verbosity backfires.
+But verbosity can backfire.

-A 2012 Princeton study — with the fitting title "Consequences of erudite vernacular utilized irrespective of necessity: problems with using long words needlessly" — found that clumsily using big words causes people to think you're less intelligent.
+A 2012 Princeton study — with the fitting title "Consequences of erudite vernacular utilized irrespective of necessity: problems with using long words needlessly" — found that clumsily using big words often causes people to think you're less intelligent.

 6. Use graphs.

 A 2014 study by Cornell researchers Aner Tal and Brian Wansink suggests that people are more likely to believe a claim if it "looks and smells" scientific, such as if it's accompanied by a graph.